pbhargava1/bedatalab-website/content/about.md

 - ComSol
 - Git (through GitHub)

-### We also provide support the following courses:
+### We also provide support for the following courses:

 - 20.109 - Laboratory Fundamentals in Biological Engineering
 - 20.309 - Biological Instrumentation and Measurement